mParticle/mparticle-android-sample-apps/core-sdk-samples/higgs-shop-sample-app/README.md

 ## Development Notes

-This project is built in Kotlin and follows MVVM design patterns and uses Retrofit (networking), Room (ORM/database), and Glide (image loading)
+This project is built in Kotlin and follows MVVM design patterns and uses Retrofit (networking), Room (ORM/database), & Glide (image loading)

 ## Support